asa55/azure-logic-apps-docs-as-flashcards/Deck/Overview/About-Azure-Logic-Apps/4-More-about-Azure-Logic-Apps.md

 Logic App (Standard) with host environment Single-tenant Azure Logic Apps has the following pricing and billing model:

-- `_____`
+- Standard, based on a hosting plan with a selected pricing tier
-- `_____`
+  - If you run `_____` workflows, which use external storage, the Azure Logic Apps runtime makes storage transactions that follow Azure Storage pricing

 %

-- Standard, based on a hosting plan with a selected pricing tier.
+- Standard, based on a hosting plan with a selected pricing tier
-- If you run stateful workflows, which use external storage, the Azure Logic Apps runtime makes storage transactions that follow Azure Storage pricing
+  - If you run **stateful** workflows, which use external storage, the Azure Logic Apps runtime makes storage transactions that follow Azure Storage pricing

 ##

 Logic App (Standard) with host environment App Service Environment v3 (ASEv3) - Windows plans only - has the following pricing and billing model:

-- `_____`
+- App Service `_____`

 %

-- App Service plan
+- App Service **plan**

 ##

 Logic App (Consumption) with host environment Multi-tenant Azure Logic Apps has the following limits management considerations:

-- `_____`
+- Azure Logic Apps manages the `_____` values for these limits, but you can change some of these values, if that option exists for a specific limit

 %

-- Azure Logic Apps manages the default values for these limits, but you can change some of these values, if that option exists for a specific limit.
+- Azure Logic Apps manages the **default** values for these limits, but you can change some of these values, if that option exists for a specific limit

 ##

 Logic App (Consumption) with host environment Integration service environment (ISE) has the following limits management considerations:

-- `_____`
+- Azure Logic Apps manages the `_____` values for these limits, but you can change some of these values, if that option exists for a specific limit.

 %

-- Azure Logic Apps manages the default values for these limits, but you can change some of these values, if that option exists for a specific limit.
+- Azure Logic Apps manages the **default** values for these limits, but you can change some of these values, if that option exists for a specific limit.

 ##

 Logic App (Standard) with host environment Single-tenant Azure Logic Apps has the following limits management considerations:

-- `_____`
+- You can change the `_____` values for many limits, based on your scenario's needs.
-- `_____`
+  - Important: Some limits have hard upper maximums.
+In Visual Studio Code, the changes you make to the `_____` limit values in your logic app project configuration files won't appear in the designer experience

 %

-- You can change the default values for many limits, based on your scenario's needs.
+- You can change the **default** values for many limits, based on your scenario's needs.
   - Important: Some limits have hard upper maximums.
-In Visual Studio Code, the changes you make to the default limit values in your logic app project configuration files won't appear in the designer experience.
-For more information, see Edit app and environment settings for logic apps in single-tenant Azure Logic Apps.
+In Visual Studio Code, the changes you make to the **default** limit values in your logic app project configuration files won't appear in the designer experience

 ##

 Logic App (Standard) with host environment App Service Environment v3 (ASEv3) - Windows plans only - has the following limits management considerations:

-- `_____`
+- You can change the `_____` values for many limits, based on your scenario's needs.
-- `_____`
+  - Important: Some limits have hard upper maximums.
+In Visual Studio Code, the changes you make to the `_____` limit values in your logic app project configuration files won't appear in the designer experience

 %

-- You can change the default values for many limits, based on your scenario's needs.
+- You can change the **default** values for many limits, based on your scenario's needs.
   - Important: Some limits have hard upper maximums.
-In Visual Studio Code, the changes you make to the default limit values in your logic app project configuration files won't appear in the designer experience.
-For more information, see Edit app and environment settings for logic apps in single-tenant Azure Logic Apps.
+In Visual Studio Code, the changes you make to the **default** limit values in your logic app project configuration files won't appear in the designer experience

 ##